AbenezerMamo/mental-health/mobility.md

 911 is a symbol and a status we proudly grant those who can navigate the narrowest of paths and longest of ways.
 412 is for one to escape hell with a hail.
 Let's make it happen!

 412 is a right.
 It also makes a right angle :) It should have a predefined condition for a safe place and your happy place.
 Hopefully both are home but sometimes they could be a place to rest or a place to eat.
 They should not change often and if they don't, nor should the grace of its cost.
-The vessel for the passage is the kindness of those who wish to extend it; whever the means to the end destination.
+The vessel for the passage is the kindness of those who wish to extend it; whatever the means to the end destination.